MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - Case 1: No BSP connection

-  The MicroEJ Platform does not know BSP at all.
+  The MicroEJ Platform does not know the BSP at all.
   BSP connection can be configured when building the MicroEJ Application (options with absolute paths).

   .. figure:: images/bsp-connection-cases-none.png